-If you are going to use a different version than what comes with the controller, make sure you disable Automatic Upgrades in the controller first.
+If you are planning on using a different firmware version than what comes bundled with the controller version, make sure you disable Automatic Upgrades in the controller first.

 Table of Contents

 How to Change the Firmware via the Controller Web UI